 Sony Interactive Entertainment (SIE) values diversity and strives to create a work environment in which all employees can be themselves, enabling them to reach their full potential.

-SIE has in place a variety of policies and workplace improvements that respect the balance between work and family life to enable all employees, regardless of gender, to reach their full potential in a way that suits their individual lifestyles.
+SIE has in place a variety of life-work support schemes (Symphony Plan) and workplace improvements that respect the balance between work and family life.
+Symphony Plan enables all employees, regardless of gender, to continue working and to reach their full potential in a way that suits their individual lifestyles.

-SIE strives to provide LGBT* employees with a working environment that respects their individuality and allows them to be themselves without facing discrimination or prejudice.
+SIE strives to provide LGBTQ* employees with a working environment that respects their individuality and allows them to be themselves without facing discrimination or prejudice.

 Each year on March 8th, International Women's Day*, various events and activities promoting awareness are held around the world with the aim of empowering women.
 Sony Interactive Entertainment embraces the values that guide IWD’s ethos, and for this occasion, has put together a video of voices of our women colleagues.
 Listen to what some of the women who passionately enjoy creating PlayStation® games have to say.